 Chiang Mai is a city of rich and unique history.
 One of the symbols that shows how it is distinct from others is the ancient temples.
 The neat design that keeps the long history in architectures strikes the visitors from all over the world.

 Doi Inthanon and Doi Suthep are must-visit mountains to explore the northern Thai scenery.
-Both of them are located in Chiang Mai, but each has a different fascination.
+Both are located in Chiang Mai, but each has a different fascination.

 Doi Inthanon is famous for a sea of clouds and the temple made by the Majesty King & Queen of Thailand Kingdom, while Doi Suthep is well known for a beautiful Lanna traditional monastery.

-In order to reach them out, Doi Suthep will take about an hour while Doi Inthanon takes 2 hours and a half from Chiang Mai city.
+In order to reach them from Chiang Mai city, Doi Suthep will take about an hour while Doi Inthanon takes 2 hours and a half.
 Sometimes, taking public transportation may be hard for foreigner tourists due to a language barrier.
 We highly recommend you to book packages on Trazy.
 Our services provide an English speaking tour guide and safe transportation throughout your memorable trip.

 7. Spa Experience